 ERRNO_CODES A map from posix error names to error codes.
-FS An alias to the Emscripten File System API.
-PATH An alias to the Emscripten Path API. canvas This provides APIs to set a canvas for rendering graph- ics. ffi See pyodide.ffi globals An alias to the global Python namespace. loadedPackages The list of packages that Pyodide has loaded. pyodide_py An alias to the Python pyodide package. version The Pyodide version.
+EKKNO_CODES · · FS An alias to the Emscripten File System API.
+PATH An alias to the Emscripten Path API. canvas See pyodide.canvas. ffi See pyodide.ffi globals An alias to the global Python namespace. loadedPackages The list of packages that Pyodide has loaded. pyodide_py An alias to the Python pyodide package. version The Pyodide version.

-checkInterrupt() Throws a KeyboardInterrupt error if a KeyboardInterrupt has been requested via the interrupt buffer. isPyProxy(jsobj) Is jsobj a PyProxy ? async loadPackage(names, options) Load packages from the Pyodide distribution or Python wheels by URL. async loadPackagesFromImports(code, options) Inspect a Python code chunk and use pyodide . loadPackage() to install any known packages that the code chunk imports. async mountNativeFS(path, fileSystemHandle) Mounts a FileSystemDirectoryHandle into the target directory.
+checkInterrupt() Throws a KeyboardInterrupt error if a KeyboardInterrupt has been requested via the interrupt buffer. async loadPackage(names, options) Load packages from the Pyodide distribution or Python wheels by URL. async loadPackagesFromImports(code, options) Inspect a Python code chunk and use pyodide . loadPackage() to install any known packages that the code chunk imports. async mountNativeFS(path, fileSystemHandle) Mounts a FileSystemDirectoryHandle into the tar- get directory. pyimport(mod_name) Imports a module and returns it. registerComlink(Comlink) Tell Pyodide about Comlink.